isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Flag all `X&&` parameters (where `X` is not a template type parameter name) where the function body uses them without `std::move`.
 * Flag access to moved-from objects.
 * Don't conditionally move from objects
+* Flag non-`const` reference parameters that are not read before being written to and are a type that could be cheaply returned; they should be "out" return values.

 **See also**: [implicit arguments](#Ri-explicit).